So, you’re looking for some murder mystery riddles, right? Let me tell you—you’re in the exact place you need to be.

 Haunted Village Secrets 🦇

-These riddles are set in eerie villages where everyone has a secret.
+These Homicide Riddles are set in eerie villages where everyone has a secret.
 Can you uncover the truth?

 - A farmer is found dead in the field.
 A scarecrow is moved.
 The blacksmith, miller, and tailor were nearby.
 Who did it?